avk/avk.github.io/_case_studies/nanowrimo2016.md

   </p>

   <p>
-    In our initial discussion with past NaNoWriMo participants, we learned that many were inundated with resources before and during NaNoWriMo.
+    In our initial discussion with past NaNoWriMo participants, we learned that <mark>many were inundated with resources before and during NaNoWriMo</mark>.
 Those that had prepared before November found themselves in a much better position to make progress during November, even if they didn&#39;t win.
 There was no consistently in tools used, though most people wrote digitally to keep track of their daily and overall word count.
   </p>

   <p>
     Our writing software at TheRightMargin helps writers break lofty goals (e.g. write a novel) into actionable milestones and tasks, with optional dates and encouragement.
 We felt like our approach could drastically help NaNoWriMo participants.
   </p>
   <p>
     We found two NaNoWriMo personas: plotters and pantsers.
 Plotters prepared before November with research, outlines, and generally making room in their schedules and life for NaNoWriMo.
-Pantsers may have freed up more time for writing but did not do any preparatory work on their novels before November.
-We targeted largely plotters before November because it afforded more time to market and they already seemed more aligned with TheRightMargin's product philosophy.
+Pantsers may have freed up more time for writing but did not do any preparatory work on their novels before November. <mark>We targeted plotters before November, because it afforded more time to market</mark> and they already seemed more aligned with TheRightMargin's product philosophy.
   </p>